e-conomic/vml-docs/docs/autosuggest2.md

 An aggregate of invoice level and line level information

 #### Invoice fields
-* Issue date - presented as a unix timestamp
+* Issue date - presented as a timestamp in text format
 * Customer Reference - i.e. any data identifying recipient could be `Invoice.AccountingCustomerParty.Party.PartyName` in the Peppol specifications
 * Total - presented as a float
 * Currency - standard three letter code